 The drawback to the shuttle bus option is that there is often a line after flights land, so there may be a wait of up to an hour.
-And at slow times they wait for the bus to fill up before heading to the city.
+At slow times they wait for the bus to fill up before heading to the city.

-Those who who choose to only book the shuttle service to the downtown drop-off point across from Luna Park will want to be mindful of luggage on the street.
+Those who who choose to only book the shuttle service to the downtown drop-off point across from Luna Park will want to be mindful about being in the busy downtown are with luggage.

-It is also a good idea to calculate the distance from the Manuel Tienda Leon office to your hotel or Airbnb because the total price between the shuttle and the taxi may end up being similar to private pickup, but with a lot more hassle.
+It is also a good idea to calculate the distance from the Manuel Tienda Leon office to your hotel or Airbnb because the total price between the shuttle and the taxi may end up being similar to private pickup for two or more people, but with a lot more hassle.